Best Dating Sites In Brazil: Tips For Finding Love Online

 To trade the forest for livestock is an old project.
 It is known that the initiative to occupy the region with cattle dates back to the decade of the 1950s and was stepped up during the military government when in 1966 they approved the first livestock projects in the region.

 The Amazon suffers today with an enormous dose of illegal occupations realized by large landowners, ranchers and soybean producers, developed through land-grabbing and the plundering of wood.
-The most recent data about the advance of livestock production, for example, is emblematic and frightening.
+The most recent data about the advance of livestock production, for example, is emblematic and frightening and endangers the Psyche.

 The amount of area used by livestock in the region is 32.6 million hectares, which is equivalent to the combined area of the states of Sao Paulo, Rio and Espírito Santo.
 Of the 30.6 million hectares devastated between the years of 1990 and 2006, 25 million where transformed into pasture.